-Developing good relationships with some of your teachers and high school counselor is an important element of high school and in the college admissions process.
+Developing good relationships with some teachers and your high school counselor is an important part of high school and the college admissions process.

-• The goal of having good relationships with teachers and your counselor is to enhance your overall high school experience.
-Remember, these people potentially can offer you a lot.
-They
+• No doubt your doing that will enhance your overall high school experience, because these people can offer you a lot.
+They:

 ✔ Teach and counsel